Our approach to sustainable palm oil

 Of our core volumes of palm oil from physically certified sources in 2018

 Our direct suppliers are crucial partners and working closely with them has helped us make significant progress towards our targets.
 For details of our continuing work with suppliers, see Engaging our palm oil suppliers.

 Traceability, transparency & identifying risks

-Of our core volumes of palm oil traceable in 2017
+Of our core volumes of palm oil traceable by the first half of 2018

 By enhancing our own and our stakeholders' understanding of where our palm oil comes from, we improve our ability to identify and address risks and build trust in our supply chain.

 We've made real progress on mapping our suppliers, third-party suppliers and mills in our extended supply chain.